vanillabp/business-cockpit/README.md

 * **A mechanism to show status-sites of workflows**:<br>Once the user wants to review the status of a workflow (select an item in the list of workflows), the workflow's status-site UI is loaded from the business service through the registered proxy by using *Module Federation*.
-Any data shown or action provided (e.g. cancel the workflow) is not part of the Business Cockpit but implemented by the business service (providing its own API).
+Any data shown or action provided (e.g. cancel the workflow) is not part of the business cockpit but implemented by the business service (providing its own API).
-If such an action affects the status of the workflow (e.g. cancel the workflow) the respective business service will report that change to the Business Cockpit which in turn results in an update of the list of workflows.
+If such an action affects the status of the workflow (e.g. cancel the workflow) the respective business service will report that change to the business cockpit which in turn results in an update of the list of workflows.
-* **A mechanism to show individual workflow UI-components**:<br>The given mechanism to show user task forms or status-sites of workflows can also be used to add individual UI-components of the business service to the Business Cockpit UI.
+* **A mechanism to show individual workflow UI-components**:<br>The given mechanism to show user task forms or status-sites of workflows can also be used to add individual UI-components of the business service to the business cockpit UI.
 You may define regions in your UI (header, menu, etc.) in which those individual components are shown.
 This is a possibility to provide additional sites like workflow start forms or sites providing functionality common to all running workflows (e.g. suspend/active all workflows).